CodeDevVB/Posco-2022-Minimal/README.md

 You can add suggestions in issues..

-Do download use git clone this project and then build it from source..
+Do download using mediafire link to this project and then build it from source..

 ## My Contribution